OliverHennhoefer/r-averaged-difference-algorithm/README.md

 # Averaged Difference Algorithm
-R-Implemenation of the "Averaged Difference"-Algorithm for Spatial Outlier Detection conceived by _Yufeng Kou_ and _Chang-Tien Lu_ in the scientific paper "Spatial Weighted Outlier Detection"<sup>1</sup> from 2006.
-The algorithm is suitable for detection of point observations with distinct features from their surrounding neighbors.<br/>
+R-Implementation of the "Averaged Difference"-Algorithm for Spatial Outlier Detection conceived by Yufeng Kou and Chang-Tien Lu in the scientific paper "Spatial Weighted Outlier Detection" from 2006.
+The algorithm is suitable for the detection of point observations with distinct features from their surrounding neighbors.<br/>
-The algorithm is demonstrated by the means of agricultural yield data and generally suitable especially for the use in context of Precision Farming.<br/>
+The algorithm is demonstrated by the means of agricultural yield data and is generally suitable especially for use in the context of Precision Farming.<br/>

 :round_pushpin: disy Informationssysteme GmbH. https://www.disy.net/de/ <br/>
 :seedling: iFAROS. https://www.ifaros-ictagri.com/ <br/>